netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

 It corresponds to running IPVS on the backend ("real servers"), which is possible, and some `IPVS examples`_ are available (e.g `Ultra Monkey`_).
-But it is generally not recommended (in high load situations) because it increases the load on the application server itself, which leaves less CPU time for serving requests.
+But that is generally not recommended (in high load situations), because it increases the load on the application server itself, which leaves less CPU time for serving requests.

 .. _IPVS examples: http://kb.linuxvirtualserver.org/wiki/Examples